tubernard/cookbook/README.md

 ### Implemented

+- **User Authentication:** Enforces login, registration, and session management so users can have their own private recipe collections.

-- **Dynamic Recipe Forms & Display**
-  - Users can add new recipes through a dynamic form and view the entire collection in a responsive grid.
+- **Dynamic Recipe Forms & Display:** Users can add new recipes through a dynamic form and view the entire collection in a responsive grid.
-  - _Built with React and Mantine UI, with client-side validation powered by Zod._

-- **Secure Cloud Image Uploads**
-  - Implements a secure, signed upload flow.
+- **Secure Cloud Image Uploads:** Implements a secure, signed upload flow.
 The Node.js backend generates a one-time signature, allowing the client to upload images directly to Cloudinary without exposing secret credentials.
-  - _This keeps the server stateless and improves performance by offloading the upload process._

-- **Optimized Image Delivery**
-  - Utilizes Cloudinary transformations to serve optimized images for different parts of the UI (e.g., thumbnails), ensuring fast load times and a smooth user experience.

 ### Upcoming

-- **User Authentication:** Implementing login, registration, and session management so users can have their own private recipe collections.
 - **AI-Powered Suggestions:** Integrating a Large Language Model (LLM) to generate new recipe ideas that users can edit and save.

 ## Getting Started